Welcome to today's edition of the Rush 24-7 podcast.

 The SEC is an entirely independent agency that we have no day-to-day control over.

-Well, yeah, they never discussed with us anything with respect to the charge that will be brought.
+They never discussed with us anything with respect to the charge that would be brought.

 So this notion that somehow there would be any attempt to interfere in an independent agency is completely false.